rickeycarter/macDeepLearning/README.md

 sudo chmod a+r /usr/local/cuda/lib/libcudnn*
 ```

 (the necessary environment variable for cuDNN was set above into the .bashrc file).
 So, you should be able to run this command without error.
 The system may report a warning, but an error is a problem.
 If you have an error, verify the paths above and reboot.
+You may see an error that version 9.1 of host complier is not supported.
+We will update that below.

 ```
 echo -e '#include"cudnn.h"\n void main(){}' | nvcc -x c - -o /dev/null -I/usr/local/cuda/include -L/usr/local/cuda/lib -lcudnn
 ```

 You can also do a simple test to make sure CUDA is working properly.

 ```